aurbano/irc-gui-java/README.md

 Once it's running execute the client (ClienteChat), you will have to build it first.
 Write the server IP and port where the server is running, and that should be it.

 ## Extras
 Since this was a University project, we were all creating our own different clients.
-For a bit of extra fun I wrote [a DDOS tool](https://github.com/aurbano/Chatter) that could take down any chat server within seconds :)
+For a bit of extra fun I wrote [a DoS tool](https://github.com/aurbano/Chatter) that could take down any chat server within seconds :)

 ## Contributors